rinq/websocket/README.md

 #### ConnectionManager

-Represents a transient *Overpass* connection, and allows the creation of
+Represents a transient *Rinq* connection, and allows the creation of
 [session managers]:

 - [sessionManager()](#connectionManager.sessionManager)